guilhermeotsu/dotfiles/README.md

 - [ ] Configure keyboard layout to use cedilha and accents

 ### Suggestion
 I like to use some and try new things, so any suggestion are welcome if you have one open a PR.
-You will make me happy.
+You will make me happy..